marcoscgdev/FABScrollAnimations/README.md

 ###Usage:

 ####Step: 1
-Include the [fabscrollanimations.jar](https://github.com/marcoscgdev/FABScrollAnimations/blob/master/library/fabscrollanimations.jar?raw=true) file to your libs folder.
+Include the [fabscrollanimations.jar](https://github.com/marcoscgdev/FABScrollAnimations/blob/master/library/fabscrollanimations.jar?raw=true) file to your _/libs_ folder.
 ####Step: 2
 Ensure that your layout starts with a CoordinatorLayout.
 ####Step: 3